dothinh115/ekspressjs/README.md

 ### NestJS
 Ensure your NestJS app has a `build` script in `package.json` that compiles TypeScript to the `dist` folder.
 The default entry point is `dist/main.js`.

+### Java
+- If you have a `Dockerfile` in your project root, it will be used automatically
+- If not, a default Java Dockerfile will be generated (Maven-based)
+- Ensure your Java app exposes the correct port (default: 3000, can be changed with `--port`)

+### Environment Variables

+EKSPressJS supports smart environment variable management:

+1. **Using .env file** (Recommended):
+   - Place a `.env`, `.env.local`, or `.env.production` file in your project root
+   - During deployment, the tool will:
+     - Automatically detect and parse the .env file
+     - Ask for each variable whether it should be a secret
+     - Automatically suggest secrets for variables containing "password", "secret", "key", or "token"
+     - Store secrets in Kubernetes Secrets, regular vars as environment variables

+2. **Manual input**:
+   - Enter variables in `KEY=value` format
+   - Press Enter to save each variable
+   - Type "done" to finish
+   - For each variable, mark it as secret or regular env var

+**Best Practice:** Sensitive values (passwords, API keys, tokens) should be marked as secrets and will be stored securely in Kubernetes Secrets.

 ### Docker Registry
 - **ECR**: Provide full ECR repository URI (e.g., `123456789.dkr.ecr.us-east-1.amazonaws.com`)
 - **Docker Hub**: Provide your Docker Hub username